 Hotels in Dorset – There are hundreds of excellent hotels in Dorset to choose from!
 I’ve recommended some of my favourites in this post, but there are many more.
-As always, I recommend searching on hotels.com or booking.com to find the best price.
-Book your stay on booking.com and get a £20 discount simply by clicking on my referral link!
+As always, I recommend searching on hotels.com to find the best price.
+I love their rewards programme.

 Food – I’ve touched on food a little in this post, but Dorset has a thriving foodie scene thanks to our amazing local produce and great seafood.
 I love Menu Dorset magazine for all the latest news and incredible restaurant recommendations!

 Oh, and don’t miss my Dorset gin round up if you want to try some local distilleries!

 Festivals – There are tons more festivals on in Dorset than the ones mentioned here.
 From village fetes and seaside carnivals to music and film festivals, there’s so much on offer.
 Don’t miss the spring/summer food festivals for some fab local food too.
 Get the full line up of festivals and events here to help plan your trip to Dorset!